Frequently Asked Questions!!

 Are U-shaped brushes suitable for everyone?

-U-shaped brushes were designed for those with neurodiversity in mind, who have sensory differences and those little munchkins who need extra encouraging to brush their teeth.
-They are generally suitable for most people, both kids and adults.
+They are generally suitable for most people.
 If you are unsure if they are suitable for you please send us an email so we can help guide you.

 Can a U-shaped toothbrush effectively clean hard-to-reach areas in the mouth, such as the back molars?